Syllabus Update Announcement

-- New MTB Digital Books for Piano & Violin: We are releasing our new Piano and Violin books this month and plan to continue to expand our new book selection over the coming months.
+- New MTB Digital Books for Piano & Violin: We have released new Piano and Violin books and plan to continue to expand our new book selection over the coming months.
 To view our new Piano Grade 1-8 books visit our bookshop.

 The rest of our updated Syllabuses are planned for release over the next 3 weeks.

 To learn more about how we transition and review our syllabuses click here.